Tips for Dealing with a Computer Repair Shop

 Insist on a written estimate.

-Unless the shop demands that you authorize repairs up to a certain dollar amount in advance, request a written estimate upfront.
+Unless the shop demands that you authorize repairs up to a certain dollar amount, request a written estimate upfront.

 To protect yourself from a big price surprise, tell the shop that no repairs are to be made without a written estimate and without your approval.
 If you accept an estimate, state in writing that you will not pay for charges that exceed the estimate by more than 20 percent.

-New Jersey law gives you the right to obtain a written itemized estimate, and most shops in Delaware and Pennsylvania are willing to give you one upon request.
+New Jersey law gives you the right to obtain a written itemized estimate, and most shops in Delaware and Pennsylvania are willing to give you one if you ask.
 New Jersey law also dictates that, unless you authorize a higher figure, charges must not exceed your estimate.

 Consider whether the repair is worth it.